jldueyusa/portfolio/README.md

 ### Explained

-1. I took the "About Me" section from the Bootstrap homework and added it to the top of my portfolio.html.
-I bolded text at the bottom to remind the user to scroll down to see my project links.
+1. I took the "About Me" section from the Bootstrap homework and reformatted my index.html.

 ![aboutMe](https://github.com/jldueyusa/portfolio/blob/master/assets/images/aboutme.png)

-2. The user can click on any one of the links to deploy the desired app.
+2. At the bottom of the page the user can click on any one of the links to deploy the desired app.

 ![crystal Inst 2](https://github.com/jldueyusa/portfolio/blob/master/assets/images/projects.png)